xlladdins/xll/docs/Excel4MacrosA-D.md

 categories, ser\_titles, legend, title, x\_title, y\_title, z\_title,
 number\_cats, number\_titles)

-Long    is a logical value that determines which type of ChartWizard button CHART.WIZARD is equivalent to.
+Long&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines which type of ChartWizard button CHART.WIZARD is equivalent to.

   - > If long is TRUE, CHART.WIZARD is equivalent to using the five-step
     > ChartWizard button.